golangci/golangci-lint/README.tmpl.md

 False positives are inevitable, but we did our best to reduce their count.
 For example, we have a default enabled set of [exclude patterns](#command-line-options).
 If a false positive occurred you have the following choices:

 1. Exclude issue by text using command-line option `-e` or config option `issues.exclude`.
 It's helpful when you decided to ignore all issues of this type.
+Also, you can use `issues.exclude-rules` config option for per-path or per-linter configuration.
 2. Exclude this one issue by using special comment `//nolint[:linter1,linter2,...]` on issued line.
    Comment `//nolint` disables all issues reporting on this line.
 Comment e.g. `//nolint:govet` disables only govet issues for this line.
    If you would like to completely exclude all issues for some function prepend this comment above function:
+3. Exclude issues in path by `run.skip-dirs`, `run.skip-files` or `issues.exclude-rules` config options.

 ```go
 //nolint